Skip to content

 Device and Media Controls (§164.310(d)(1)) — Required

 Hardware management is where dental practices most frequently create unintentional breaches.
 When retiring computers, servers, or copiers, you must wipe or physically destroy storage media before disposal.
-Use NIST SP 800-88 compliant wiping tools or certified shredding services—reformatting a device or resetting it to factory settings does not meet the HIPAA standard and is not a defensible alternative.
+Use NIST SP 800-88 compliant wiping tools or certified shredding services—reformatting a device or resetting it to factory settings does not meet the HIPAA standard.

 Why Dental Offices Are Prime Targets for Cyberattacks